 The first operating system was introduced in the early 1950s it was called GMOs and was created by General Motors for the IBM machine the 701.
 This machine ran one job at a time.
 The user submitted the data in groups in these machines and the machine executes a single operation at a time.

 These new machines are called mainframes and for the first time, these machines are used in professional operations in large computer rooms.
 But these machines are also very costly and only some government agencies or large corporations can afford them.

 The machines of the 1960s were also like the 1950s but there is some major improvement happening at that time.
 They are much more capable and take better advantage of the computer’s resources by running several jobs at one time.

 OS designers developed the concept of multi-programming.
-At this time the computer is much more capable of work with multiple jobs and other peripheral devices simultaneously.
+At this time the computer is much more capable of working with multiple jobs and other peripheral devices simultaneously.
 The introduction of multiprogramming was a major part of the development of operating systems.

 It allowed a CPU (central processing unit) to be busy nearly 100% of the time that it was in operation.
-Several mini-computers are also formed like DC PDC1 in 1961 but they are able to handle a very small amount of operations.
+Several mini-computers are also formed like DC PDC1 in 1961 but they can handle a very small amount of operations.
 Although having just 4 kilobytes or 18 beats of words memory but the cost is very high that a normal user could buy and use these computers.

-The fourth-generation (1982 – present-day).
+The fourth generation (1982 – present-day).